Azure/azure-powershell/src/Resources/Resources/help/New-AzManagementGroupHierarchySetting.md

 ```

 ## DESCRIPTION
-The New-AzManagementGroupHierarchySetting cmdlet creates new hierarchy settings under the current tenant.
+The **New-AzManagementGroupHierarchySetting** cmdlet creates new hierarchy settings under the current tenant.
+Requiring **Authorization** and setting the **DefaultManagementGroup** that new groups get created under can be set.

 ## EXAMPLES